doublesymmetry/react-native-track-player/docs/docs/troubleshooting.md

 ## Android: Cleartext HTTP traffic not permitted

 Since API 28, Android disables traffic without TLS.
 To fix the issue you have to use `https` or [enable clear text traffic](https://stackoverflow.com/a/50834600).

+## Web: Issues with HLS Streams

+If your HLS content uses MPEG2-TS, you may need to enable transmuxing.
+The only browsers capable of playing TS natively are Edge and Chromecast.
+You will get a `CONTENT_UNSUPPORTED_BY_BROWSER` error on other browsers due to their lack of TS support.

+You can enable transmuxing by including [mux.js](https://www.npmjs.com/package/mux.js) v5.6.3+ in your application.
+Once installed mux.js will be auto-detected and will be used use to transmux TS content into MP4 on-the-fly, so that the content can be played by the browser.

+NOTE: there are some limitations to `mux.js` so not all possible content codec's are supported.